-The northernmost barrier island in the Gulf of Mexico, Honeymoon Island is an unspoiled testament to the way things used to be in sunny Florida.
+The northernmost barrier island in the Gulf of Mexico, it is an unspoiled testament to the way things used to be in sunny Florida.

-First inhabited by the Tocobaga tribe in the 1500s, this small island has been settled by a number of different groups of people from pirates to early European settlers to hog farmers.
+First inhabited by the Tocobaga tribe in the 1500s, this small isle has been settled by a number of different groups of people from pirates to early European settlers to hog farmers.
 Historians say it first appeared on maps of Florida around 1830.
 At that time, it was known simply as Sand Island.
 Fifty years later it had a name change – Hog Island – prompted by the presence of a few less-than-profitable hog farms that made their home there.
-A hurricane in 1921 forever changed the geography of the island.
-The storm caused it to split, forming Hurricane Pass and Caladesi Island to its south.
+A hurricane in 1921 forever changed its geography.
+The storm caused it to split, forming Hurricane Pass and Caladesi to its south.

 It wasn't until Florida's heyday in the 1930s and 40s, however, that this picturesque island began attracting the attention of Americans.
-In 1939, New York developer Clinton Washburn purchased the island, built some bungalows there, and began to tout it as the ideal honeymoon destination via magazine ads and newsreels that appeared in movie theaters.
-Washburn, in conjunction with Life magazine, held a contest for newlyweds and awarded the winner a two-week stay on the island.
-That, historians say, is how the island got its name.
+In 1939, New York developer Clinton Washburn purchased the land, built some bungalows there, and began to tout it as the ideal honeymoon destination via magazine ads and newsreels that appeared in movie theaters.
+Washburn, in conjunction with Life magazine, held a contest for newlyweds and awarded the winner a two-week stay.
+That, historians say, is how it got its name.

-A causeway from the mainland opened the island to more traffic in 1964 and Washburn sold the island.
-Through the decades, it has passed through the hands of numerous developers, all of whom have had different ideas about what Honeymoon Island should be.
+A causeway from the mainland opened a route to more traffic in 1964 and Washburn sold the island.
+Through the decades, it has passed through the hands of numerous developers, all of whom have had different ideas about what this place should be.

 Today, however, Honeymoon Island is more a destination for nature lovers than for honeymooners, though it's still a lovely, quiet destination that can be included as a day trip during a honeymoon to the Tampa Bay area.